 Not only did I find a job, but I also found a niche.
 If you’ve been following my creative journey, you have probably seen my art style evolve.
 I’ve come to realize that I love painting people.
 It helps me connect with my fellow humans and look at their souls in a way I feel I would otherwise be unable to.
 These are some of the beautiful people I’ve painted in the past six months:

-Now, my work as an illustrator is my day job.
-I know my income will fluctuate, and that client work will come and go, but I’m ready to embrace the freelance life 100%.
+I know that my income as an illustrator will fluctuate, and that client work will come and go, but I’m ready to embrace the freelance life 100%.
 I also know that the journey to becoming an established illustrator is not going to be easy, but I’m committed to it.

 I have said this in the past, but I will say it again: Life allows us to be more than one thing.
 You can be whatever/whoever you want to be right here, right now.
 We are so lucky to live in an era where information is at our fingertips.
 You can take online classes by world-class teachers from the comfort of your home!

 To me, the best part of being an artist is being in a state of flow.
 It brings me so much happiness and I dare to say that it has also helped me heal.
 In the past, I experienced chronic pain and anxiety when I had to go to a job that drained me.
-Since I started drawing/painting full time, I barely feel pain.
+Since I started drawing/painting again, I’m more in balance with my body.
 Maybe it’s because being in the creative flow relaxes me.
-I switched from being in survival mode (going to work to pay bills) to thriving mode.
+I switched from being in survival mode to thriving mode.
 Now, I’m doing something I’m great at and that I love, and I have that natural cash flow that only comes when you dedicate 100% of your time and heart to your craft.

 Of course, if you need to feed an entire family, pay rent, and settle debts, maybe my story won’t resonate with you.
 Maybe you don’t have time to sit and figure it out.
 Maybe you need money right now and have to work a temporary job and that’s okay.
 Having a day job (that you don’t love that much) doesn’t mean you’re giving up on your dreams.
 On the contrary, the universe will have your back because you’re looking after yourself and putting yourself out there to bring food to the table.
 If you’d like to read more on this, check out this blog post.